nicodv/kmodes/README.rst

 The code is modeled after the clustering algorithms in scikit-learn and has the same familiar interface.

-Simple usage examples of both k-modes ('soybean.py') and k-prototypes ('stocks.py') are included in the examples directory.

 I would love to have more people play around with this and give me feedback on my implementation.
 If you come across any issues in running or installing kmodes,